-As a result, the Board has decided to reduced the size of the access fee for residential water usage from \$120 to \$100/property pa, and will freeze this figure for the entire period of the Water Plan.
-All price rises over the five year period will be apportioned to the volumetric charge.
+As a result, the Board has decided to reduce the size of the access fee for residential water usage from \$120 to \$100/property pa, and will freeze this figure for the entire period of the Water Plan.
+All price rises over the five-year period will then be apportioned solely to the volumetric charge.
 This will promote water conservation outcomes and support the demand management projections in this Water Plan.

-7.1.2 Rising Block Tariff
+7.2.2 Rising Block Tariff